 Option 1: Re-enable programs that were put to Sleep

-If you’re still using the AVG TuneUp or Avast Cleanup program, make sure you re-enable the programs that were put to sleep mode earlier.
+If you’re still using the AVG TuneUp or Avast Cleanup program, ensure you re-enable the programs that were put into sleep mode earlier.
 This would release the debugger for those installed programs.

 Open AVG TuneUp or AVAST Cleanup program and activate all sleeping programs.
 However, if you want to place those programs to sleep mode again, you can set them back to sleep mode after that.
 This creates new entries for the reactivator in the registry.